-Theorem 2.23.
-If two non-hyperbolic real analytic maps $f, g \in \mathcal{U}a$ are topologically conjugate then they are quasisymmetrically conjugate.
+Theorem 2.23 (see §B.3).
+If two non-hyperbolic real analytic unimodal maps

+$f,g \in \mathcal{U}a$ are topologically conjugate then they are quasisymmetrically conjugate.

-(For a proof of a stronger statement for the Yoccoz case see Appendix B.)
+(For a a stronger statement in the Yoccoz case, see Theorem B.1.)